J. Hillis Miller: Role as a deconstructionist

-He was also a defender of the movement in the late 1980s when the field was losing some of its popularity.
-He leaned on ideas that he termed 'ethics of learning' where he countered critics by arguing that it was the reader's obligation to try and find meaning in the text even when it appeared impossible.
+He was also a defender of the movement in the late 1980s when deconstruction was losing some of its popularity.
+He advanced ideas that he termed 'ethics of learning' where he countered critics by arguing that it was the reader's obligation to try and find meaning in the text even when it appeared impossible.

 Personal life

 Miller married Dorothy James in 1949, and remained married until her death in January 2021.
 The couple had two daughters and a son.
-Miller died on February 7, 2021, from COVID-19, the month after Dorothy's death, at his home in Sedgwick, Maine; he was 92.
+Miller died from COVID-19 on February 7, 2021, the month after Dorothy's death, at his home in Sedgwick, Maine; he was 92.